santarini/FantasyTools/README.md

 - Look at all games player did last season
 - Figure out seasonal totals and averages
-- Look at averages and totals over careers looking for trends
+- Look at averages and totals over seasons looking for trends
-- Look at averages and totals against team (home and away)
+- Look at averages and totals against teams (home and away)
-- Look at Vegas'point totals and figure out what % should be attributable to player
+- Look at Vegas' point totals and figure out what % should be attributable to player

+- At what point in the season is lebron scoring the most
+- Does he peak?
+- At what point does lebron fould or turnover the most
+- Is there an opponenet who he fouls and turnsover the most
+- Look at higest and lowest shot percentages

-- [ ] Go to player basketball-reference page and pull last season's stats
+- [x] Go to player basketball-reference page and pull last season's stats
+- [x] Push to CSV
+- [ ] Get each player's bsktball-ref url path

 # Other Ideas